joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 ### FOH Switch

 The stage switch plugs into the FOH Switch.
-This is in a rack right beside of the stream operating position and has the rest of the network devices.
+This is in a rack next to the stream operating position and has the rest of the network devices.
 The WAN VLAN terminates here and goes into our firewall.

 ### Firewall